OmarElgaafary/Time-JS/README.md

-Use 'npm run dev' to start a server usign ViteJS.
+Use 'npm run dev' to start a server using ViteJS.

 Design from: https://imgur.com/yGIMGkr